Table of Contents

 Power Supply: 5V 4A (4000mA) switching power supply - UL Listed

-• actually, this Power Supply is just half the price of delivery cost…but…just to avoid any hassles later, I decide to pay for the extra delivery to save myself couple hours of fixing devices
+• Actually, this Power Supply is just half the price of the delivery cost…but to avoid any hassles later, I decided to pay for the extra delivery to save myself a couple of hours fixing devices.

 • Sub-Total: $14.95